 Practice Makes Perfect

 The most important tip is to practice.
-Start with easier methods like the table edge or knee method before attempting the standard bottle-to-bottle technique.
+Think about it: start with easier methods like the table edge or knee method before attempting the standard bottle-to-bottle technique.
 The more you practice, the better you'll become at judging the right amount of pressure and angle needed to open the bottle successfully.

 Focus on Grip